Kong/docs.konghq.com/app/konnect/analytics/api-requests.md

 By clicking on a single API request, you can further inspect that request and see, for example, which API product, application, consumer, or control plane is associated with this request.
 You can now continue to investigate each associated entity to see its configuration and adjust it if necessary.

 You can filter API requests by specific properties such as a certain Gateway service or only a particular route of interest.
-You can also filter API requests for up to seven days.
+You can also filter API requests for up to 14 days.